 The baud-rate of the UART interface can be programmed to one of 48 values without changing the PLL clock A frequency.
 These values represent a four-to-one ratio and each channel's baud-rate can be adjusted independently.
 Typically, the receive UART uses a 16x clock to decode the asynchronous data-stream since the sender and receiver may be operating at slightly different clock rates.
 To allow the receiver to operate over a wider frequency range, we divide the bit period into three sections.
 During the beginning section, if a data transition is seen, the bit-time counter will reset as it assumes this is the beginning of a new data-bit.
-The middle of the middle section will again be looking for a data transition, and if seen will reset the bit-time counter and move to the beginning section of the next bit.
+The middle of the middle section is where the data value is sampled and the shift-register advanced.
+The end section will again be looking for a data transition, and if seen will reset the bit-time counter and move to the beginning section of the next bit.
 The count values that mark the limits of these three sections are modified based on the clocks per bit-period setting which is programmable from 16 to 64 clocks per bit.